-- (1) Limitation of Enrolment: Enrolment is limited to 40 students annually. - (2) Personal Interview: Applicants will be interviewed by a team to determine if they have the personal qualities necessary for the profession.
+- (1) Limitation of Enrolment: Enrolment is limited to 40 students annually. - Personal Interview: Applicants will be interviewed by a team to determine (2)if they have the personal qualities necessary for the profession.
 The interview evaluates an applicant's maturity and motivation, initiative, ability to communicate, and personal qualities and interests.
-The interview schedule differs every year; competitive candidates will be advised of the interview dates. - (3) Test of Spoken English (TSE): Applicants must meet a spoken English requirement.
-(See §13.3.2.) - (4) Dental Examination: All candidates accepted to the Dental Hygiene Program must have a dental examination form (available from the Department) completed by a dentist and returned to the Office of the Associate Dean, Department of Dentistry during the week of registration. - (5) Medical Examination: Students admitted to the Dental Hygiene program are required to present a certificate of satisfactory medical examination from a physician of the University Health Centre at the University of Alberta as part of the Faculty requirement.
+The interview schedule differs every year; competitive candidates will be advised of the interview dates - Test of Spoken English (TSE): Applicants must meet a spoken English (3) requirement.
+(See §13.3.2.) - Dental Examination: All candidates accepted to the Dental Hygiene (4) Program must have a dental examination form (available from the Department) completed by a dentist and returned to the Office of the Associate Dean, Department of Dentistry during the week of orientation. - (5) Medical Examination: Students admitted to the Dental Hygiene program are required to present a certificate of satisfactory medical examination from a physician of the University Health Centre at the University of Alberta as part of the Faculty requirement.

-See §103.2.3 for regulations concerning medical examination.
+See §113.2.3(14) for regulations concerning medical examination.
 Note: For updates on changes to medical testing and immunization refer to the Faculty Office.

-- (6) Proof of Residency Status: Because residency status determines the competitive pool in which an applicant is ranked, applicants may be required to present proof of residency status. - (7) Final Selection: Applicant profiles are made up of academic standing and interview results.
+- (6) Proof of Residency Status: Because residency status determines the competitive pool in which an applicant is ranked, applicants may be required to present proof of residency status. - Final Selection: Applicant profiles are made up of the following: - the GPA achieved on preprofessional requirements [see §15.9.4(II)]; - b. the GPA achieved on all transferable postsecondary work completed; and - C. the interview score. - In order to be competitive, applicants should strive for a GPA of 3.0.
+Students with a GPA of less than 2.7 will not be considered for admission.

 Minimum criteria are established for each of the above factors.
 Applicants who do not meet these criteria are not considered for admission.
 The Admissions Committee reserves the right to use its judgement with respect to individual cases.
-Candidates who have extenuating circumstances may submit a letter to the Admissions Committee with supporting documentation.
-Special consideration requests must be received by the Admissions Office by January 31 of the year admission is sought.
-See also §15.8.2(II).
+Applicants who have extenuating circumstances may submit a letter to the Admissions Committee with supporting documentation.
+Such applicants are expected to have completed the preprofessional requirements.
+Special consideration requests must be received by the Admissions Office by January 31 of the year admission is souaht.

-(8) Notification of Acceptance: On notification of acceptance, successful applicants must confirm their intention to register by submitting a nonrefundable tuition deposit within a specified time.
+(8) Notification of Acceptance: On notification of acceptance, applicants must confirm their intention to register by submitting a nonrefundable tuition deposit within a specified time.
 The deposit is credited toward payment of tuition on completion of registration.

 In addition to the quota positions, one additional position per year is available in the Dental Hygiene program for a qualified student of Aboriginal ancestry, within the meaning of the Constitution Act of 1982, Section 35, Part 2.
 Applicants interested in this program should contact the Coordinator of the Native Health Care Careers Program, Faculty of Medicine and Dentistry.
-See also \$14.1.
+See also §14.1.

-15.8.3 Bachelor of Science (Dental Hygiene Specialization)
+Bachelor of Science (Dental Hygiene 15.9.5 Specialization)

-I. Academic Admission Requirements-Fourth Year
+Ι. Academic Admission Requirements-Fourth Year

-All students enrolled in the diploma program will have the opportunity to complete the Bachelor of Science (Dental Hygiene Specialization) if they complete the following:
+All students enrolled in the diploma program at the University of Alberta will have the opportunity to complete the Bachelor of Science (Dental Hygiene Specialization) if they complete the following: